-A. Inadequate funding for mine action program has featured of the current extension period.
+A. Inadequate funding for mine action program during the current extension period.
 It rendered Sudan powerless of being unable to access funds from multilateral momentary institutions while Sudan has numerous pressing commitments to meet with the little or insufficient resources.
 The scarcity of funding has also affected training and rehabilitation programs pre-considered to enhance the capacity of the national staff to catch up with evolution in mine action and effectively respond to the mine action challenging environment.
 Such instable financial situation creates critical deficit in its budget allocated to meet its mine action obligations with regard to Ottawa Treaty in the current period of extension.
 However, Sudan has limited financial support received from the international community through UNMAS.
-But short funding cycles have actually destabilizing and challenging its ability to plan for long term clearance efforts both in terms of its work plan setting or estimation of period required for extension.
+But short funding cycles destabilize and challenge NMACs ability to plan for long term clearance efforts both in terms of its work plan setting or estimation of period required for extension.

-B. The renewal of armed conflict in Blue Nile and South Kordofan States in the mid of 2011 imposed a new reality of security uncertainty that overshadowed the security situation in some parts of those two states and has furtherance complicated the scene for any proposed mine action response and intervention in the fore-mentioned states.
-This situation has predominately limited space of intervention possibilities.
+B. The renewal of armed conflict in Blue Nile and South Kordofan States in the mid of 2011 resulted in security uncertainty.
+The security environment complicated the scene for proposed mine action interventions.

-C. The periodic maintenance and expansive rehabilitation to the frequently break down old mine sweepers, creaky mechanicals and vehicles cannot be maintained primarily due to budget unavailability.
+C. The periodic maintenance and rehabilitation of old mine sweepers, mechanical assets and vehicles cannot be undertaken due to unavailable budget.
 In addition to inadequate tools and equipment Sudan's demining capacity cannot be fully utilized towards achieving the set of goals.
 It worthwhile to mention that Sudan's currently use vehicles and equipment received from the UNMAO in July 2011 while quitting Sudan.
 All detectors (mine lab F3), vehicles and clearance machines are now outdated and need to be replaced.
 These reverse factors implicitly dictate that the national demining capacity did not able to operate at their full capacity due to the above mentioned shortage of equipment and logistical resources.